Mostyn Ffrench-Williams

+Biography

+Ffrench-Williams was born in London and swam for the Penguin Swimming Club.

 In the 1932 Summer Olympics, he finished fifth with the British team in the 4×200-metre freestyle relay event.
 In the 100-metre freestyle competition he was eliminated in the first round.

 Four years later the 1936 Summer Olympics in Berlin, he was a member of the British team which finished sixth with the British team in the 4×200-metre freestyle relay contest at the 1936 Games.
 He also swam in the 100-metre freestyle event but was eliminated in the first round again.

 At the 1934 British Empire Games in London, he was a member of the English team which won the silver medal in the 4×200-yard freestyle competition.
 In the 3×110-yard medley contest he won a bronze medal with the English team.
 Four years later at the 1938 Empire Games in Sydney, he was part of the English team which won the gold medal in the 4×220-yard freestyle event.
 In Sydney he also participated in the backstroke competition.